 Replace unit 1502, a 2011 Chevrolet Tahoe, as it is anticipated to exceed the replacement criteria of 15.
-Current score is 20.44.
-Four wheel drive vehicles are used by chief officers to respond to emergencies and for daily use.
-These vehicles also serve as the mobile command post for emergency incidents and transport incident command radios, computers and accountability equipment.
-Included in the project cost are the expenses associated with modifying a stock vehicle for emergency service.
-This includes emergency lighting and siren, computer docking station and vehicle mounting system, on-board battery charging system, 12V to 120V power inverter, and command module for incident command.
+Current score is 20.44. emergency service.
+This includes emergency lighting and siren, computer docking station and vehicle mounting system, accountability equipment.
+Included in the project cost are the expenses associated with modifying a stock vehicle for Four wheel drive vehicles are used by chief officers to respond to emergencies and for daily use.
+These vehicles also serve as the mobile command post for emergency incidents and transport incident command radios, computers and on-board battery charging system, 12V to 120V power inverter, and command module for incident command.